 San Juan Beach is not a nudist beach.
 People will wear swimming pants and bikinis of all types.
 It is common to find women on top-less but no one will be totally naked.

 - The bath area is up to the yellow buoys.
 Don’t trespass that line.

 - The sun is dangerous, always use sunscreen cream.

 - Keep your stuff safe.
 Thief operates at the beaches.

 - Drink a lot of water.
 Remember it will be very hot.

 Enjoy the Views

-From Playa de San Juan it is possible to enjoy part of the north of the Costa Blanca.
+From Playa de San Juan it is possible to enjoy the sight of part of the north of Costa Blanca.
 Places like Benidorm and mountains such as El Cabezón de Oro are on sight from the beach.